peterdv/pyreststore/README.rst

 -----------------------------------------

-This git repository only contains the appliction code, a number of supporting modules are need to do any usefull work.
+This git repository only contains the appliction code, a number of supporting modules are needed to do any usefull work.

 To do any development or production I recommend that you use: